leatama19/First-Repo/Week-10/README.md

 *features:*
 - Created a popTimer variable to control how long the text "pop" stays on screen
 - Add random wind and gravity to particles
-Displays "pop" text at mouse click position
+- Displays "pop" text at mouse click position
-Keeps particle system with loc,vel,acc

 **How to interact:**
 Click anywhere on the canvas